CodyReichert/awesome-cl/README.md

 * [Allegro CL](https://franz.com/products/allegro-common-lisp/) - provides the full ANSI Common Lisp standard with many extensions.
   * reputed features include: the AllegroCache object persistence database system, the KnowledgeGraph system, its concurrent garbage collector, its web-based IDE, and more.
   * has a free edition.
 It includes AllegroCache, with a size limit.
+  * might be pricy.
+Licensed developers get access to much of the source code.
+Franz Inc. also publishes [open-source libraries](https://github.com/franzinc) (often tied to AllegroCL).

 Other implementations, mainly for historical purposes: